Bannerack

 almost-adult

 Are you watching this during an official work break?
 (Your company wants to know.
-See our Privacy Almost-policy link on the right.
+See our Privacy almost-policy link on the right.
 We'll never tell.
 But your company probably keeps track of the sites you go to.)

------ Almost-Serious, Almost-Funny, and Almost-Otherworldly -----
+----- Almost-Serious, Almost-Contagious, and Almost-Otherworldly -----

-Almost-World © John Dalston 2007-2009.
+Almost-World © JOHN DALSTON 2007-2019.
 All rights reserved.

 Powered by: Electricity mostly (ok, and the almost out-of-breath hamster in a wheel).